jamf/ManagedAppConfigLib/README.md

 ## Usage
 You will need to `import ManagedAppConfigLib` in each Swift file you wish to use it.
-You can choose to use one of the property wrappers, or make use of the `ManagedAppConfig` class.
+You can choose to use the property wrappers, or make use of the `ManagedAppConfig` class.

 ###  SwiftUI Property Wrapper